Art of Fighting 2: Production

-SNK developer Yasuyuki Oda reflected that both Art of Fighting and the other IP Fatal Fury seemed to appeal to fans of male-oriented series like Fist of the North Star and Dragon Ball.
-The inclusion of portraying several macho fighters led to dilemma of including more female character with Mai Shiranui standing out as SNK's first female fighter.
-With Mai's high popularity in Fatal Fury, SNK decided to include Yuri in Art of Fighting 2 as a playable character which received similar response.
-Toyohisa Tanabe believed Capcom was ahead of their company when creating the Ryo's parody character Dan Hibiki in Street Fighter Alpha.
-Ever since her introduction in Art of Fighting, Yuri was a weak character who becomes a fighter in a year, using her family's Kyokugen Karate style.
-Tanabe decided to make Yuri a strong character despite her background, and often borrow techniques from Capcom fighting games out of respect and a fast fashion.
+SNK developer Yasuyuki Oda reflected that both Art of Fighting and Fatal Fury seemed to appeal to fans of male-oriented series like Fist of the North Star and Dragon Ball.
+The inclusion of portraying several macho fighters led to dilemma of including more female characters, with Mai Shiranui standing out as SNK's first female fighter.
+With Mai's high popularity in Fatal Fury, SNK decided to include Yuri in Art of Fighting 2 as a playable character, which received a similar response.
+Toyohisa Tanabe believed Capcom was ahead of their company when creating Dan Hibiki, a parody of Ryo, in Street Fighter Alpha.
+Since her introduction in Art of Fighting, Yuri was a weak character who becomes a fighter in a year, using her family's Kyokugen Karate style.
+Tanabe decided to make Yuri a strong character despite her background, and often borrowed techniques from Capcom fighting games out of respect and a fast fashion.
 Oda said a sideways movement technique like "Hien Shippukyaku" hit him, he would be taken right to the edge of the screen.
 Furthermore, if the distance between him and his opponent changed even a little, the screen would expand and contract, so he would get sickness without realizing it, and before he knew it, he was hitting the "yawn" button repeatedly.

 Development of the game took a year.
-For the new characters, SNK were unable to connect them to the story, so that meant they had more freedom in designing them.
-The idea was making clashy and cool designs like Kisaragai, and Temjin.
+For the new characters, SNK was unable to connect them to the story, so they had more freedom in designing them.
+The company attempted to rival The King of Fighters by creating more appealing character designs like those of Kisaragai and Temjin.
 They wanted to rival King of Fighters in that way.
 Balancing them was the most difficult task.
 As the first game the staff were trying to pursue an interesting story, which necessarily meant more emphasis on the CPU battles.
 Art of Fighting 2 was meant to be more of a The King of Fighters-style, "fighting tournament" game.
 To that end, they intended for the vs. play to be more important this time.
 They used the names of the moves from the previous game as their basis.
 If there's a strong move, we try to come up with a fittingly tough-sounding name.
 Robert Garcia's lore was also updated by seeing him in the game too besides reading the manual book or manga.
-There were several links to the King of Fighters tournaments from Fatal Fury and KOF '94.
-Ryuhaku Todoh was also an early candidate for inclusion in Art of Fighting., but for some reason was later dropped.
-Yuri's popularity led to the creation of unique characters related to her but none of them made it to the actual game until her ending sequen.
+There were several links to the King of Fighters tournaments from Fatal Fury and The King of Fighters '94.
+Ryuhaku Todoh was also an early candidate for inclusion in Art of Fighting, but was later dropped for unknown reasons.
+Yuri's popularity led to the creation of unique characters related to her, but none of them made it to the actual game until her ending sequence.
 Geese Howard's popularity in Fatal Fury and his younger look from the first original video animation influenced his appearance in Art of Fighting 2 as a hidden boss.